Recession of 1958: Price and costs

-Government actions
+Government response

 Government efforts to promote a prompt economic recovery played an important role in the moderation of the recession.
 President Dwight D. Eisenhower, Council of Economic Advisors Chairman Raymond J. Saulnier, Secretary of the Treasury Robert B. Anderson, and Senate Majority Leader Lyndon B. Johnson were some of the important figures playing major roles in this effort.
 Eisenhower's main focus was to stimulate recovery while keeping the government's financial “house in order”.

 Construction projects already underway were accelerated, and those already funded were planned and begun immediately.
 The United States Department of Agriculture projects for water resource programs and rural electrification were pushed ahead.
 In order to encourage home building, the administration ended restrictions on no-down payment mortgage loans.
 Finally, in June 1958, the Congress enacted the legislation to authorize federal assistance to the states so that they could lengthen the period of unemployment benefits.
 Monetary policy also played a role in dealing with the recession.
 The Federal Reserve made moves once aware of the severity of the situation, lowering the discount rate to 1.75% until conditions began to improve.

 By the end of the recession, the index of industrial production was 142% of the 1947 to 1949 average.
 Total employment had increased by about 1 million from its recession low while unemployment had been reduced by 1 million.
 Income and expenditures of individuals were at new high levels.
 Gross National Product, the broadest measure of the nation's output of goods and services, had risen to an annual rate of $453 billion.

-Officially, recessionary circumstances lasted from the middle of 1957 to April 1958.

 In the United Kingdom, the quick economic recovery under Prime Minister Harold Macmillan allowed the Conservative Party to be reelected for a third term of government against Hugh Gaitskell's Labour Party in the 1959 general election.
 On the other hand, in the United States the Democratic Party won control of the United States Congress in the 1958 midterm elections in a landslide after the Republican Party was blamed for the economic crisis.